 Overview

 Lettings Market

 The prime London rental market continues to be underpinned by constrained supply.
 Demand - particularly at higher price points - has cooled from the highs of 2022 and 2023, but has remained strong enough to drive further rental growth.
+70% of respondents to our survey thought rents would rise in 2025

+Source: LonRes Agent Survey

-The pace of rental growth was broadly steady in Q1, consolidating gains from the second half of last year.
+The pace of rental growth was broadly steady in Ql, consolidating gains from the second half of last year.
 The latest LonRes Index recorded an annual change of +4.3% across prime London, compared with 4.9% in Q4 2024 (chart 8).
 Rents in Prime Central London rose more quickly, by 8.3% on an annual basis, with rents in the Inner Prime catchment also rising, by 3.2% over the same period.
 Prime Fringe saw a 3.4% fall, after being the best performing area for much of 2023 and 2024.
 Average rents remain at record high levels, more than 30% above their level at the end of 2019.

-With rents growing faster than capital values in Q1, yields also increased.
+With rents growing faster than capital values in Ql, yields also increased.
 The average yield across Prime London was 4.88%, up from 4.56% in Q4 2024.
 Looking longer term, yields are currently well above their 2013 to 2020 average of around 3.5%.